akto-api-security/tests-library/remediation/CORS_MISCONFIGURATION_WHITELIST_ORIGIN.md

 ### Step 3: Avoid Reflective Origin Validation

 You should avoid reflective origin validation.
 If the server needs to support multiple origins, it should keep a whitelist of trusted origins and check each incoming Origin against the list.

-### Step 4: Regular Audit and Update

-Ensure that your CORS policy is audited regularly and keep your whitelist updated to minimize the risk of an attacker bypassing your CORS policy.
-Regularly update your dependencies to incorporate any new security patches.

-Take note that no solution will offer 100% protection but applying these practices will significantly reduce your risk.